Road to Hybrid

 Creating a hybrid course from a course you teach face-to-face (F2F) is a big investment of time and talent.
 Take the survey

 Has this course been approved for the Hybrid mode of delivery?

 Make sure the course proposal form has been approved to offer the course as HYBRID.
 Approved HYBRID courses for semesters are marked in GET and the schedule of classes as such.

 Consult with our chair about room offering a hybrid section of the course.
 Also, hybrid courses will affect room scheduling.
 Hybrid courses are subject to certain restrictions according to the new semester calendar and room scheduling may be affected.
 Hybrid courses are part of the larger program and may affect curriculum and course offerings.
 Make sure your Chair approves of this course.
 In order to maximize classroom utilization, department chairs should be aware of hybrid room scheduling too.

-Do you already use Moodle?
+Do you already use Canvas?

 Are you proficient in your use of onilne technology tools?